coff33ninja/AI-discord/README.md

 ```
 User: !ai What's 2+2?
-Coffee: Ugh, seriously?
+Akino: Ugh, seriously?
 It's 4, you baka!
 Don't ask me such obvious questions!

 User: !ai Do you remember what I just asked?
-Coffee: Of course I remember, idiot!
+Akino: Of course I remember, idiot!
 You asked about 2+2 and I told you it was 4!
        It's not like I pay attention to everything you say or anything...

-User: @Coffee hello
+User: @Akino hello
-Coffee: W-what?!
+Akino: W-what?!
 Don't just mention me randomly, idiot!

 User: !remind in 30 minutes to check the oven
-Coffee: Ugh, fine!
+Akino: Ugh, fine!
 I'll remind you about 'check the oven' at 3:30 PM on November 13.
         Don't blame me if you forget anyway, baka!
 (Reminder ID: 1)

 User: !memory 10
-Coffee: Fine!
+Akino: Fine!
 Your memory is now set to 10 messages.
 It's not like I wanted to
         remember more of our conversations or anything, baka!

 User: !stats
-Coffee: 📊 Your Chat Statistics:
+Akino: 📊 Your Chat Statistics:
         **Total Conversations:** 47
         **Days Active:** 3
         **Average per Day:** 15.7